-Extra: Where to Eat Typical Polish Food in Podlasie
+Extra: Where to Eat Traditional Polish Foods in Podlasie

-- Stoczek 1929: the oldest restaurant in Bialowieza, serving amazing typical dishes with a refined touch.
+- Stoczek 1929: the oldest restaurant in Bialowieza, serving amazing traditional Polish foods with a refined touch.
 Many wild game dishes and large local beverages menus, including beers from Belarus, Lithuania, and Russia.

 - Restauracja Parkowa: set in the National Park Visitor Center.
-It has a large beverage menu card and it serves typical Polish meals (also for kids).
+It has a large beverage menu card and it serves traditional Polish meals (also for kids).

 - Restauracja Starowka: this charming, small restaurant is located in the neighbor town Hajnowka.
 It serves seasonal cuisine with local ingredients.
 The portions are huge and lunch is a delight!

 - Carska, the Tsar restaurant in Bialowieza: located in a unique setting (the former train station of the Russian Tsar), Carska restaurant probably serves the finest food in the Bialowieza Forest.
-The setting alone is well worth a visit and I loved to explore Polish, traditional meals with a refined, almost gastronomic touch.
-It´s heaven for gourmets!
+The setting alone is well worth a visit and I loved to explore Polish traditional food with a refined, almost gastronomic touch.
+It’s heaven for gourmets!

-I hope you enjoyed my selection of the most typical food from Podlasie and that this article encourages you to explore this fascinating region on your own!
+I hope you enjoyed my selection of the best Polish food from Podlasie and that this article encourages you to explore this fascinating region on your own!
 Have you been?
 Or are you planning to go?
 I would love to hear your thoughts in the comment form.